ucsb-cs32/s21/_lab/lab00.md

 -----------------------------

 Visit the following web link—you may want to use "right click" (or "control-click" on Mac) to bring up a window where you can open this in a new window or tab:

 <http://cs.ucsb.edu/~richert/cs32/misc/lab00/>

 You should see a listing of several C++ programs.
-We are going to copy those into your ~/cs32/lab00 directory all at once with the following command:
+We are going to copy those into your `~/cs32/lab00` directory all at once with the following command:

 ```
 cp ~richert/public_html/cs32/misc/lab00/* ~/cs32/lab00
 ```

 Note: If you get the error message:

 ```
 cp: target '/cs/student/youruserid/cs32/lab00' is not a directory
 ```

 then it probably means you didn't create a `~/cs32/lab00` directory yet.
 So do that first.
-The `*` symbol in this command is a "wildcard" — it means that we want all of the files from the source directory copy be copied into the destination directory namely `~/cs32/lab00.` After doing this command, if you `cd` into `~/cs32/lab00` and use the `ls` command, you should see several files in your `~/cs32/lab00` directory — the same ones that you see if you visit the link <http://cs.ucsb.edu/~richert/cs32/misc/lab00/> If so, you are ready to move on to the next step.
+The `*` symbol in this command is a "wildcard"&mdash;it means that we want all of the files from the source directory copy be copied into the destination directory namely `~/cs32/lab00.`

+After doing this command, if you `cd` into `~/cs32/lab00` and use the `ls` command, you should see several files in your `~/cs32/lab00` directory — the same ones that you see if you visit the link
+<http://cs.ucsb.edu/~richert/cs32/misc/lab00/> If so, you are ready to
+move on to the next step.
 If you don't see those files, go back through the instructions and make sure you didn't miss a step.
 If you still have trouble, ask your TA and/or mentor for assistance.

 Step 2: Learn how to learn about some basic Linux commands
 ----------------------------------------------------------

 The `man` program can be used to find out details about commands, programs, standard library functions, and anything else for which a man page has been created.
 You just used `mkdir` and `cd` without any options, so why not learn more about those commands right now.
+First
-First type:
+type:

     man mkdir